 The ‘9 Streets’ covers the entire area from the Dam square across all 4 canals, from Leidsestraat to the Brouwersgracht, until the Jordaan area.
 It entails a total nine small streets (hence the name Nine streets).

-Famous for its vintage stores, second hand clothes shops, designer boutiques, cozy bars and trendy lunchrooms, the Nine Streets are a maze you enjoy getting lost in.
+Famous for its vintage stores, designer boutiques, cozy bars and trendy lunchrooms, the Nine Streets are a maze you enjoy getting lost in.
 More vintage and second hand clothes in Amsterdam are found on the local markets.

 Located more to the East of the Center, near Rembrandtplein is the Utrechtsestraat, a long street that cannot be left out of this list.
 Great for window shopping.
 Between some authentic Dutch bars you will find lots of fashion, gourmet food, interior design and a good record shop.